w3f/polkadot-deployer/README.md

 * A project on GCP.

+* Keep the projectID and domain handly as your will need to edit the config files so that they contain this information.

 * Configure specific requirements that depend on your infrastructure provider.
 More details on this subject are described on the following section for each of the specific providers.

 * Read through the [usage](#troubleshooting) section.